From Business Analyst to Data Scientist

 Machine learning is a complex skill set as it covers data science, statistics and software engineering.
 Regression analysis is usually one of the first machine learning approaches people will learn.
 Regression analysis is a predictive modelling technique which investigates the relationship between two or more variables.
 It can be used for things like predicting sales, understanding supply and demand, and whether to choose one marketing promotion over another.

 These skills form the foundation of data science and are relevant for all organisations wanting to harness the power of data for business insight.
+Apprenticeships, funded by the government, provide a well-defined route for upskilling people into Data Science and Data Analyst roles.

 The Level 4 Data Analyst Apprenticeship is the most entry level programme, open to full-time employees with no formal data science training.
 It is fully funded by the government for companies paying into the Apprenticeship Levy.
 Those not paying into the levy pay just 5% of the costs to train their employees.